pingcap/docs-dm/en/get-started.md

 The TiDB DM (Data Migration) platform consists of 3 components: DM-master, DM-worker, and dmctl.

-* DM-master manages and schedules the operation of data replication tasks.
+* DM-master manages and schedules the operation of data migration tasks.
-* DM-worker executes specific data replication tasks.
+* DM-worker executes specific data migration tasks.
 * dmctl is the command line tool used to control the DM cluster.

 Individual tasks are defined in .yaml files that are read by dmctl and submitted to DM-master.
 DM-master then informs each instance of DM-worker of its responsibilities for a given task.